Shifting AI Efficiency From Model-Centric to Data-Centric Compression: Introduction

-This unprecedented growth in sequence lengths has fundamentally shifted the computational bottleneck from model size to the quadratic cost of attention over long context sequences.
+This unprecedented growth in sequence lengths has shifted the computational bottleneck from model size to the quadratic cost of attention over long context sequences.
 Based on this observation, as illustrated in Figure~\ref{fig:evolution} (right), we propose a critical position: \textbf{the AI community should shift its efficiency optimization paradigm from model-centric to data-centric compression}.
-Specifically, we advocate for token compression - a \textbf{\emph{data-centric compression}} approach that directly reduces token redundancy in model inputs~\citep{goyal2020power,jiang2023llmlingua,li2024snapkv,Bolya2023:ToMe,Bolya2023:ToMeSD,Chen2024:FastV}.
-Token compression methods address computational overhead by identifying and removing low-information tokens during processing, generally without modifying model architectures or even requiring retraining.
-Our detailed analysis in Section~\ref{subsec:advantages} demonstrates that token compression offers compelling advantages in terms of \textbf{universality, efficiency, and compatibility}, positioning it as a promising solution for enabling efficient next-generation LLMs and MLLMs.
+We advocate for \textbf{\emph{data-centric compression}} that directly reduces the volume of data processed during model training or inference~\cite{jiang2023llmlingua,Bolya2023:ToMe,Bolya2023:ToMeSD,Chen2024:FastV,rho1}.
+These methods address computational overhead by removing low-information content during processing, typically without modifying model architectures or requiring retraining.
+Our analysis in Section~\ref{subsec:advantages} shows that they offer compelling advantages in \textbf{universality, efficiency, and compatibility}, positioning data-centric compression as a promising solution for efficient next-generation LLMs and MLLMs.

 Building upon these analyses, we make four key contributions in this position paper: